bibiki/bibiki.github.io/_posts/2023-01-14-building-genesis-block.md

 Now that that is clear, let me point out that header_hex in the Python code above is the concatenation of hexadecimal values in little endian representation of the following block specific data:

 ```
-version \
+version
-previous_blocks_hash \
+previous_blocks_hash
-hash_merkle_root \
+hash_merkle_root
-bits \
+bits
-time \
+time
 nonce
 ```

-Above, I retrieved the genesis block information.
+Above, I retrieved the genesis block's information.
 Here is the same information as well as the command that retrieves it:

 ```
 bitcoin-cli getblock 000000000019d6689c085ae165831e934ff763ae46a2a6c172b3f1b60a8ce26f